 Globally about 4.8 million adults have ABPA (Denning, 2013).
-This assumes that \sim 2.5% (0.7-3.5%) of adults referred to a specialist over 1-4 years have ABPA (6 studies from Ireland, New Zealand, China, Saudi Arabia and South Africa) and this represents the whole community of asthmatics.
+This assumes that ~2.5% (0.7-3.5%) of adults referred to a specialist over 1-4 years have ABPA (6 studies from Ireland, New Zealand, China, Saudi Arabia and South Africa).
 It could both under- and over-estimate prevalence.
 It is likely an under-estimate for India where this disease is more common.
 ABPA also occurs in children but is probably uncommon.
-SAFS is estimated to affect ~6.5 million adults (range 3.25-13 million) worldwide depending on the frequency of severe asthma (5-20% of all asthmatics).
+SAFS is estimated to affect ~6.5 million adults (range

+3.25-13 million) worldwide depending on the frequency of severe asthma (5-20% of all asthmatics).
 Again, this entity probably occurs in children too, but is poorly documented.